 Ever since the disastrous meltdown of Japan’s Fukushima reactor in 2011, scientists have been trying to assess the effect of radiation on Japan’s environment, where the incident occurred, and also to trace radiation in fish all across the Pacific Ocean.
 While there is no denying the tsunami and related nuclear meltdown did a large amount of damage in Fukushima, seafood enthusiasts might be wondering if the damage spread to their own backyard, to Alaskan salmon, for instance.
+Especially, since Japan recently announced that they will start releasing the water used to cool the nuclear reactors at Fukushima back into the ocean in 2 years.

 Here’s the Good News